-Before working with a real estate broker, you should know that the duties of a broker de- The Texas Real Estate License Act.
-The broker must obtain the written consent of each party prospective buyer or tenant (buyer), you should know that the broker who lists the property cooperation with the listing broker.
+Before working with a real estate broker, you should know that the duties of a broker depend on whom the broker represents.
+If you are a prospective seller or landlord (owner) or a prospective buyer or tenant (buyer), you should know that the broker who lists the property for sale or lease is the owner's agent.
+A broker who acts as a subagent represents the owner in cooperation with the listing broker.
 A broker who acts as a buyer's agent represents the buyer.
 A broker may act as an intermediary between the parties if the parties consent in writing.
 A broker can assist you in locating a property, preparing a contract or lease, or obtaining financing without representing you.
 A broker is obligated by law to treat you honestly.